About Theo Gould

 A photograph by definition only captures a fleeting moment.
 A photographer too can only stay with their subject for a finite period of time.
 So, when I look back through my photographs I find myself questioning what series of events in the frame that led up to that precise moment when I clicked the shutter.
 Questions such as: why they were there; where they were going; why their expression is as it is; and what they were thinking about in that exact moment.

 Although I am English and grew up in London, I previously lived in Colombia and I now reside in Portugal.
-My work has been commended in various prestigious awards and been published in a number of well-respected magazines and newspapers, most notably The Guardian.
+My work has been commended in various prestigious awards and been published in a number of well-respected magazines and newspapers: most notably in The Guardian.

 My favourite photographer is Malick Sidibé.